Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/index.md

 When **Auto Run** is toggled, Android Logcat window will be launched automatically if you do **Build And Run** in **Build Settings** window.

 ### Stacktrace Resolving
 One benefit of using Android Logcat package is automatic stacktrace resolving.
 The **addr2line** tool in Android NDK is used to convert the addresses in the crash logs to the file names and line numbers.
-Below is an example of what's added to log.
+Below is an example of what's added to the log.

 **_The original log from Android logcat_**

 	E CRASH   :      #01  pc 01c65330  /data/app/com.CrashComp.Crash-J2Z_L0XSsSAZPkt9lab2rQ==/lib/arm/libunity.so(DiagnosticsUtils_Bindings::ForceCrash(DiagnosticsUtils_Bindings::ForcedCrashCategory, ScriptingExceptionPtr*)+48)

-**_The log shown in Android Logcat window in Unity Editor_**
+**_The log shown in Android Logcat window in the Unity Editor_**

 	Error CRASH: 	#01  pc 01c65330  /data/app/com.CrashComp.Crash-J2Z_L0XSsSAZPkt9lab2rQ==/lib/arm/libunity.so DiagnosticsUtils_Bindings::ForceCrash(DiagnosticsUtils_Bindings::ForcedCrashCategory, ScriptingExceptionPtr*) at ../Runtime/Export/Diagnostics/DiagnosticsUtils.bindings.cpp:25